glowkeeper/Enervator/README.md

 The total supply of STK will use the world population at at 2.34pm GMT on September 2nd, 2019, which, according to [Worldometer](https://www.worldometers.info/world-population/), was 7,727,623,693.

 To incentivise lower energy use, the value of StandardToken is to reflect two annual consumption metrics.
 The first is _global per capita energy consumption_, which, according to figures from the [World Bank](https://data.worldbank.org/indicator/EG.USE.PCAP.KG.OE), in 2014, was 1922.488 kilograms of oil equivalent, or 22.35853544 MegaWatt hours (MWh).
 The second is _total primary energy supply (TPES)_, which according to the International Energy Agency (IEA), in 2016, was 13972 Megatons of oil equivalent (Mtoe), or 162494360000 MWh.
-Using TPES also has the potential to offer stakeholders incentivises for using clean energy, a matter given more consideration in the future iterations section, below.
+Using TPES also has the potential to offer stakeholders incentivises for using clean energy, a metric that future iterations of STK will take into consideration.

 Finally, to make it easy to exchange sovereign currencies for STK, a sovereign currency price per MWh is needed.
 Energy prices vary significantly around the world; however, [figures from the IEA](https://www.iea.org/statistics/prices/) show that, for 2017, the _global average residential electricity price_ was US$98.16 per MWh.

 ### STK Value Algorithm

 The aim is to incentivise lower energy consumption, not price variations, so STK shall use the 2017 global average residential electricity price of US$98.16 as a constant.

 A simple value algorithm would be to derive the value of a single STK by taking the product of US$98.16 and annual global average per capita energy consumption.
-Hence, given the figures above:
+For example:

 1 STK = 98.16 * 22.35853544 = US$2194.71